ani-memes/AMII/README.md

 and MIKU will re-appear and resume their duties as your virtual companion.

 This plugin is also integrated with [The Doki Theme](https://github.com/doki-theme/doki-theme-jetbrains#discreet-mode), for the ultimate shame hiding experience.
+Enabling/disabling `Discreet Mode` for this plugin will enable/disable `Discrete Mode` in the other plugin, and vice versa.

 ## Offline Mode